nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Yeah.
 It's, not the damage that's gonna suck.
 Yeah.
 No lights out of these.
 No.

 Right.
 Alright.
-So you shield block, but also, the, prince Troubadour, like, has a flash of of light that erupts from him as you get attacked.
+So you shield block, but also, the, Prince Troubadour, like, has a flash of of light that erupts from him as you get attacked.
 Oh.
 And he activates his flash of grandeur, which for you, you gain it's a it's a similar effect to, your retributive strike.

 So you gain damage reduction, for the rest of the round equal to his level plus two.
 And you also, you also have a revealing light, which a wave of magical light washes over the area you choose.
 The appearance of light is such colorful heatless flames sparkling modes a creature affected by the revealing light is dazzled.
 So everybody within a 10 foot burst is dazzled by the, by the light, which in this case is just the white.
 But Suck.